 For the pilot project the findings from the excavations of the German Archaeological Institute at Tacht-e Soleyman will be registered.
-Since a large number of objects found their way to Berlin due to find distribution and are currently recorded in the Museum of Islamic Art, the project offers the opportunity to digitally combine the two collections.
+Since a large number of objects found their way to Berlin due to find distribution and are currently recorded in the Museum für Islamische Kunst (Museum for Islamic Art), the project offers the opportunity to digitally combine the two collections.
 Experiences and results of the pilot project will subsequently be used in connection with other museums, for example the provincial museum in Yazd.

 Cooperation Partners: Kunst – und Ausstellungshalle der Bundesrepublik Deutschland, GmbH, Bonn; Iran Culture Heritage, Handicraft and Tourism Organization (ICHHTO), Teheran